Top Things to Do in Majuli

 A one-horned Rhino at Kaziranga National Park

 • Kaziranga National Park – Located at a distance of around 183 km via NH 715, the Kaziranga National Park is a UNESCO World Heritage Site with a wide range of flora and fauna.
-It is particularly famous for its one-horned Rhinocerous.
+It is particularly famous for its one-horned Rhinoceros.

 • Dibrugarh – Located at a distance of around 145 km via NH 15, Dibrugarh is known as the Tea City of India due to the presence of numerous tea gardens that date back to the British Era.